Flutterwave/Node-v3/documentation/transfers.md

 ## Create a transfer
-This describes how to initiate a transfer
+This section describes how to initiate a transfer.

-For more info about the payload parameteres definition, check  [here](https://developer.flutterwave.com/reference#create-a-transfer)
+For more information on the parameter definitions, visit [here](https://developer.flutterwave.com/v3.0.0/reference/create-a-transfer).

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');